-Washington Companies in talks to buy Canada's Dominion Diamond: sources
+Exclusive: Washington Companies in talks to buy Canada's Dominion Diamond - sources

 CPPIB looked at Dominion's books in 2015, sources said, when the miner worked with investment bank Rothschild & Co to consider ways to boost shareholder value, including a potential sale.

-There has been ongoing market speculation that global miners Rio Tinto (RIO.L) (RIO.AX) and Anglo American (AAL.L) were also eyeing Dominion.
+There has been ongoing market speculation that global miners Rio Tinto (RIO.L) (RIO.AX) and Anglo American (AAL.L) were also eying Dominion.

 Rio operates and holds a 60 percent stake in Diavik, while Anglo's De Beers unit operates the Gahcho Kue diamond mine in the Northwest Territories.